-As an MSP (managed services provider) there are a myriad of security threats that you and your clients face.
+As a managed IT services provider (MSP), there are a myriad of security threats that you and your clients face today.
 One threat that constantly comes up is phishing scams.
 These scams can be fairly simple, yet very effective at duping the user and capturing their private information.
-Even the slightest clue to a username and/or password can give hackers all they need to break into private systems and steal information from companies and individuals – and for this reason it’s crucial to be aware of phishing schemes, tactics and best practices for avoidance.
+Even the slightest clue to a username and/or password can give hackers all they need to break into private systems and steal information from companies and individuals—and for this reason, it’s crucial to be aware of phishing schemes, tactics and best practices for avoidance.

 Phishing scams have been around for a while, but one of the reasons they still exist is that they’ve become more sophisticated over the years.
 Not all phishing scams involve a Nigerian prince needing to send you his inheritance.
 Phishing masterminds use advanced techniques to make them appear like legitimate businesses and/or brands you think are harmless.